jonggyup/FragPicker/README.md

 ### 1. Evaluation Setup
 ***Warning***
 The evaluation source codes are written under an assumption that the mount point is /mnt without interference with other application.
 Therefore, the evaluation codes will continuously umount and mount /mnt.
-Therefore, we hope you make sure nothing important is in /mnt.
+Therefore, we hope you make sure nothing important in /mnt.
 Also, the experiments should be performed with sudo.

+The basic mechanism of these experiments is 1) mount a device in /mnt, 2) perform experiments, and 3) unmount the device.

+Since we assume the mount point is /mnt (not /home/user/mnt), we hardcoded that in some parts of source codes.
+Therefore, we recommend that ppl use /mnt as the mount point and change the corresponding device name inside running scripts.

+As a example of motivational experiment, if your optane SSD is at /dev/nvme0n1p1, you need to change "for dev in nvme1n1p1" to "for dev in nvme0n1p1" in the 12nd line of evaluation/motivation/read_bench.c (or write_bench.c)

+Additionally, you need to change "nvme1n1p1)" to "nvme0n1p1" inside the case statement in the 15th line of the same file.

+This rule is also applied to the read/write benchmarks (./run_benchmark.sh)

 #### 1-1.
 Install dependencies
 ```
 ./dep.sh